Italy Writes Competition

 1 March - Deadline to submit entries using this Contest Submission Form.
 The award ceremony will be held online late May/early June.
 Awards will be announced by the Writer in Residence for JCU's Institute for Creative Writing and Literary Translation.
 For more information write to [email protected].

-A. Evaluation criteria: Submissions will be evaluated based: Response to question: quality of the argument and the prompts used as well as the degree of critical analysis of the question.
-Fiction: Technical Merits (i.e. grammar, spelling, mechanics); creativity in concept, imagination, innovation; storytelling style: dialogue, character, plat, narration, pacing, vividness of detail; Non-fiction: Technical Merits (i.e. grammar, spelling, mechanics); Rhetoric: effective development of an issue.
+A. Evaluation criteria: Submissions will be evaluated on, for Fiction: Technical Merits (i.e. grammar, spelling, mechanics); creativity in concept, imagination, innovation; storytelling style: dialogue, character, plat, narration, pacing, vividness of detail; for Non-fiction: Technical Merits (i.e. grammar, spelling, mechanics); Rhetoric: effective development of an issue.

 B. Do NOT include your name or any identifying information in your submission.